Yoga & Guns : Should We Shoot?

 Will I ever shoot a living creature?
 Absolutely not.

 Clay moving targets yes!
-Can’t wait to do that and also shoot a pumpkin!!
+I can’t wait to do that and also shoot a pumpkin!!
 There are many of those in North America.

 Taking life?
 No.